A branching particle system as a model of semipushed fronts: Introduction

 A more general version of Theorem~\ref{semipushedfr} is stated in Theorem \ref{ThNt}.
 In addition, an explicit formula for $\sigma(\rho)$ is given in Section \ref{nbrpart:CSBP} (see Equation \eqref{def:sigma}).
 We strongly believe that this result can be completed with the study of the cases $\rho\in[1,\rho_1)$ and $\rho\in(\rho_2,+\infty)$.
 The expected convergence results are summarised in the following conjectures.
 This will be the subject of future work.

-\begin{conj} If $\rho<\rho_1$, under suitable assumptions on the initial configurations, the finite-dimensional distributions of the processes $(\overline N_{(\log N)^3t})_{t>0}$ converge to the finite-dimensional distributions of a 1-stable (Neveu's) CSBP starting from 1 as $N\to \infty$. \end{conj} \begin{conj}If $\rho > \rho_2$, under suitable assumptions on the initial configurations, the finite-dimensional distributions of the processes $(\overline N_{Nt})_{t>0}$ converge to the finite-dimensional distributions of a Feller diffusion starting from 1 as $N\to \infty$. \end{conj}
+\begin{conj} If $\rho<\rho_1$, under suitable assumptions on the initial configurations, the finite-dimensional distributions of the processes $(\overline N_{(\log N)^3t})_{t>0}$ converge to the finite-dimensional distributions of a 1-stable (Neveu's) CSBP starting from 1, as $N\to \infty$. \end{conj} \begin{conj}If $\rho > \rho_2$, under suitable assumptions on the initial configurations, the finite-dimensional distributions of the processes $(\overline N_{Nt})_{t>0}$ converge to the finite-dimensional distributions of a Feller diffusion starting from 1, as $N\to \infty$. \end{conj}

-The proof of Theorem \ref{semipushedfr} relies on the first and the second moment estimate of several processes.
+The proof of Theorem \ref{semipushedfr} relies on first and second moment estimates for several processes.
 The assumptions (\ref{hpushed}) and (\ref{hwp}) are used to estimate these moments in the \textit{weakly pushed} regime.
-The first moments (see Sections \ref{sec:fm} and \ref{sec:fmR}) are computed under assumption (\ref{hpushed}), so that they can also be used to investigate the \textit{fully pushed} regime, whereas the upper bounds on the second moments require the assumption (\ref{hwp}).
+The first moment estimates (see Sections \ref{sec:fm} and \ref{sec:fmR}) will be established under assumption (\ref{hpushed}), so that they can also be used to investigate the \textit{fully pushed} regime, whereas the second moment calculations will require the assumption (\ref{hwp}).